MayCXC/derp/README.md

 the `envt` and `envr` functions serialize strings to and deserialize strings from a series of octal (`\0ddd`) escape sequences.

-the `envl` function is used to scope local variables by restoring or unsetting their values after a heredoc is evaluated.
+the `envl` function is used with `eval` to scope local variables by restoring or unsetting their values after a heredoc is evaluated.

 the `envf` function is used to define and extend shell functions: